fungobwaigu/sales-data-analysis/README.md

 *For questions or feedback, contact https://www.linkedin.com/in/fungobe/.*

 ---

-**🔍 Explore the files above to view the cleaned dataset, summary table, and full report!**
+**🔍 follow the this link *https://tinyurl.com/ycp3pynx*  view the cleaned dataset, summary table, and full report! in google sheets**